unoplatform/uno.extensions/doc/Learn/Tutorials/Navigation/Advanced/HowTo-AdvancedPageNavigation.md

     }
     ```

-The use of `Qualifiers.NavigateBack` will result in the `SecondPage` being removed from the back stack, after navigating forward to the `SamplePage`.
+The use of qualifiers, whether from XAML or codebehind, will result in the `SecondPage` being removed from the back stack, after navigating forward to the `SamplePage`.

 ### Navigating to Multiple Pages